Which CIM qualification?

 You’ve decided to study a CIM qualification but which one?
 Checking out various websites can help but can still seem confusing.
 You may fit some eligibility criteria but not others?
 You may have picked up that CIM sets eligibility criteria for each qualification as a guide, but this isn’t set in stone, so always speak to your study centre before signing up.

-This article will focus on the difference between the CIM Certificate (level 4) and CIM Diploma (level 6) qualifications.
-Overall, the Certificate focuses on the operational aspects of marketing where the Diploma focuses more on the strategic side.
+This article will focus on the difference between the CIM Certificate and Digital Certificate (level 4) and CIM Diploma and Digital Diploma (level 6) qualifications.
+Overall, the Certificate focuses on the more operational aspects of marketing whereas the Diploma focuses more on the strategic side.

 A good starting point to help you identify which level is right for you is to align your current marketing experience and qualifications with the profiles detailed below.
 For both qualifications, you will need a mix.
-Have a read and see where you think you fit!
+We have been delivering CIM qualifications for over 20 years so have a pretty good idea where you will fit, but, have a read and see where you think you fit!

 This qualification is aimed at you if already working in a marketing support role and are keen to further develop your tactical marketing skills, such as managing a company’s social media, developing promotional campaigns, learning what makes their customers ‘tick’ and gaining an idea of how their work contributes to the marketing plan.